-Organisations will be selected by a Committee on the basis of their aspirations and plans for transformation in the area of OD, recent and existing OD initiatives, criticality and impact of services.
-Finally, leadership commitment to OD transformation, in the form of buy-in of key management and the Board, will be a vital factor in the selection of organisations.
+Agencies will be selected by a Committee on the basis of their aspirations and plans for transformation in the area of OD, recent and existing OD initiatives, criticality and impact of services.
+Finally, leadership commitment to OD transformation, in the form of buy-in of key management and the Board, will be a vital factor in the selection of agencies.

-Each organisation will be supported for up to $200,000 for this transformation journey, making up 90% of the total cost.
-Organisations will co-pay 10% of all expenses of the 3 phases, estimated at up to $22,000.
+Each agency will be supported for up to $200,000 for this transformation journey, making up 90% of the total cost.
+Agencies will co-pay 10% of all expenses of the 3 phases, estimated at up to $22,000.
 The funding will be disbursed on a grant model.

-Organisations will commence the NCSS ODT between July 2019 and Mar 2021.
-In the first 6 months, organisations will work alongside a consultant selected by NCSS to establish current organisational state, based on the 7 domains of the BE framework.
-Findings from this diagnostic will feed into a strategy plan, co-crafted by the organisation and the consultant.
-This strategy plan will be a roadmap for the organisation, identifying areas from within the BE framework for the organisation to work on.
-Through a Logic Model and Theory of Change, the organisations will then propose initiatives to work on the prioritised areas over the next 16 months of the Transformation Phase.
+Agencies will commence the NCSS ODT between July 2019 and Mar 2021.
+In the first 6 months, agencies will work alongside a consultant selected by NCSS to establish current organisational state, based on the 7 domains of the BE framework.
+Findings from this diagnostic will feed into a strategy plan, co-crafted by the agency and the consultant.
+This strategy plan will be a roadmap for the agency, identifying areas from within the BE framework for the agency to work on.
+Through a Logic Model and Theory of Change, the agencies will then propose initiatives to work on the prioritised areas over the next 16 months of the Transformation Phase.
 This must include, but need not be limited to, the manpower support for the implementation of the NCSS ODT.
 Finally, the post-transformation assessment phase will provide an articulation of the change in the affected domain areas.